diy laundry detergent borax washing soda fels naptha in a mason jar

 Borax

-Laundry and Detergent
+FAQs About Homemade Laundry Detergent

 This recipes has, over the years, prompted many questions from my readers.
 What follows are those asked most frequently: